 In the State of Utah, underage drinking laws are extremely strict.
 It is illegal for anyone under 21 to consume alcohol, buy alcohol or ask anyone to buy it for them — no exceptions.
 Any violation could mean serious consequences which could affect your kid’s future, including college admittance, scholarships or even receiving or keeping their license.
 You don’t want them to start out with a deficit in life, so hire one of our attorneys to take their case.
 Here at Jardine Law Offices, we know what it takes to get your kid back on the right track.
 We have some of the top juvenile DUI defense attorneys in Farmington – and in Utah.
 Give us a call today.

 Utah’s strict alcohol laws are known as the “NOT-A-DROP” rules.
 Penalties for violating any of these laws in Utah are severe.
 They may include hundreds of dollars in fines and even jail time.
 Utah courts could also order that the minor participate in a substance abuse class.

 With a Skilled

 The courts could also order that a minor take part in a substance abuse class.
 A first time violation for underage drinking could result in a 90 day driver’s license suspension.
-A second violation within could result in a driver’s license being suspended for one year (if the violation is within three years).
+A second violation could result in a driver’s license being suspended for one year.
 A minor who violates underage drinking laws before they are old enough to have a Utah driver’s license will be denied application for a driver’s license until 90 days after they become old enough to legally apply for their license.